Table of Contents

 - Less time will be spent asking and answering questions.
 Answer all the questions you expect new employees to have on paper.
 Both they and their new coworkers will be grateful.

 Here are some good ideas of what to include in your welcome packets.
+Want to save the following information?
+Download the welcome packet checklist.

 Here is some of the more necessary paperwork to have your new employees fill out on their first day.